2 The Basics II: Accidentals and Beats

 - Beam all flagged notes together when they fall within one beat.

 Example 2.7.5.
-Combinations with a dotted beat
+Beaming for a dotted note beat

 The rhythm syllable for “1” in Example 2.7.5D is in parentheses.
 Since this measure begins with a rest, you do not say “one.”